 As an interviewer, you are the face of your company.

 So, act like it!
 Showcase the sort of behaviour and excitement you want applicants to bring to your company.
-Prepare for interviews and be respectful of the applicants’ time – after all, they’ve taken the time in their day to go meet you.
+Prepare for interviews and be respectful of the applicants’ time – after all, they’ve taken time out of their day to go meet you.

 Make your company culture a positive one & shout about it!